laracube/laracube.io/docs/1-x/filters-configuration.md

 Each report contains a `resources` method.
 This method returns an array of resources, which generally extend the `Laracube\Laracube\Base\Resource` class.

 Laracube ships with a variety of resources out of the box.
-Check the [Resources](/docs/resources) section for more information.
+Check the [Resources](/docs/1-x/resources) section for more information.

-To add a resource to a report, we can simply create a new instance of the resource class in the `resources` method and return them as an array.
+To add a resource to a report, we can simply create a new instance of the `Resource` class in the `resources` method and return them as an array.

 ```php

     use App\Laracube\Resources\Revenue\NetAverageRevenueByCustomer;
     use App\Laracube\Resources\Revenue\NetAverageRevenueByOrder;
     use App\Laracube\Resources\Revenue\NetAverageRevenueByProduct;